-- The adverse benefit determination the contractor has made or intends to make. - Your right to be provided upon request and free of charge, copies of all documents, records, and other information used to make our decision. - What action was taken and the reason for it. - Your right to file an appeal and how to do it. - Your right to ask for a State Fair Hearing and how to do it. - Your right in some circumstances to ask for an expedited appeal and how to do it. - Your right to ask to have benefits continue during your appeal, how to do it, and when you may have to pay for the services.
+- The adverse benefit determination the contractor has made or intends to make. - Your right to be provided upon request and free of charge, copies of all documents, records, and other information used to make our decision. - What action was taken and the reason for it.

+- Your right to file an appeal and how to do it. - Your right to ask for a State Fair Hearing/External Review and how to do it. - Your right in some circumstances to ask for an expedited appeal and how to do it. - Your right to ask to have benefits continue during your appeal, how to do it, and when you may have to pay for the services.

 You may appeal within 60 calendar days of the date on the Adverse Benefit Determination letter.
 If you want your services to stay the same while you appeal, you must say so when you appeal, and you must file your appeal no later than 10 calendar days from the date on the Adverse Benefit Determination.

 The list below includes examples of when you might want to file an appeal.

-- Not approving or paying for a service or item your provider asks for. - Stopping a service that was approved before. - Not giving you the service or items in a timely manner. - Not telling you of your right to freedom of choice of providers. - Not approving a service for you because it was not in our network.
+- Not approving or paying for a service or item your provider asks for. - Not telling you of your right to freedom of choice of providers. - Stopping a service that was approved before. - Not giving you the service or items in a timely manner. - Not approving a service for you because it was not in our network.

-You can file your appeal on the phone by calling Meridian at 1-888-437-0606 (TTY: 711).
-You can also file your appeal in writing via mail or fax at:
+You can file your appeal on the phone by calling Meridian at 1-888-437-0606 (TTY/TDD: 711).
+You can also file your appeal in writing via mail or fax at 1-833-341-2044:

-Meridian Appeals Coordinator P.O.
-Box 44287 Detroit, MI 48244
+Meridian Appeals Specialist P.O.
+Box 10353 Van Nuys, CA 91410-0353